Children and young people enter the care system for a variety of reasons including:

 Educational support for children and young people

-The following resources are available to support the education of children and young people under the guardianship of the minister.
+The following resources are available to support the education of children and young people in care.

 For further information about any of the programs, contact the child’s case manager.